How to Install Apache Maven on Debian

 Update Manually Installed Maven

-However, for manual installations, use the automated download to fetch the latest version and update the symbolic link:
+However, for manual installations, download the latest release and refresh the symbolic link:

 cd /tmp